RayNCooper/migre/README.md

 At its heart, it tries to automate the process of wiping and migrating appwrite documents and files.

-Thanks to the usage of optionally provided .env and .env.remote files, it works for both local and remote appwrite instances.
+Thanks to the usage of provided .env.appwrite and .env.appwrite.remote files, it works for both local and remote appwrite instances.

 ## WIP
 Please bear in mind that this is a Work-in-Progress.
 As the package will be developed, the README will be updated accordingly and an NPM-version will be provided.